mvolkmann/blog/src/htmx.md

 One approach is to send requests at regular intervals, referred to as "fixed rate polling".
-Another approach is to send a single request and then send another after the HTML response from this request is "loaded", referred to as "load polling".
+Another approach is to send a single request and then send another after the HTML response from this request is loaded, referred to as "load polling".

 See the working example of fixed rate polling at {% aTargetBlank